koral--/blog/source/2015-04-25-announcing-status-images.html.markdown

 Therefore we created a new read-only token just for interacting with the status image, so you can show it anywhere and still have your project in full safety.

 You can find the embedding codes in your project's page.
-Grab it, add it to wherever you want and once it's public shoot us a line to get some free stickers!
+Grab it, add it to wherever you want and once it's public shoot us a tweet to get some free stickers!